 Public-key infrastructure, or PKI is key to email encryption.
 It is what allows one to use technologies such as digital signatures and encryption.
 In addition to being used in emails, it is at the heart of e-commerce, and it will have a greater role in the Internet of things.

 Don’t forget that while encrypted email provides an extra layer of protection to your personal data, your internet traffic still isn’t encrypted.
-We suggest you get the best VPN on the market and protect yourself and your entire home from potential attackers.
+We suggest you review and compare the best VPNs you can afford, and protect yourself and your home from potential attackers.

 Email is an attack vector, but so is your browsing data.
 Always remain vigilante to the sites you visit, get an encrypted email service, and get a good VPN like NordVPN or Surfshark.
 You’ll save yourself a lot of pain the future.